whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 ## Auditability Requirements

 All security-relevant actions are attributable to identity, time, and source.
 Audit records are tamper-evident.
 Every control claim has at least one reproducible evidence artefact.

-### Minimum evidence set
+**Minimum evidence set:**

 - Change request and approval trail
 - Deployment record and commit hash